|OT-024: Keyboarding, Credits = 3|

-Identifies the principles and practices of effective information management for both manual indexing and automated records systems.
-Emphasis on advanced features and capabilities of automated database information management systems and the need to understand record life cycle from creation to disposition within the structure of any given organization.
+Students expand their knowledge of database software learned in CS 110.
+This class focuses on the operation and maintenance of a computer database.
+It also identifies the principles and practices of effective information management for an automated records system.
+There is an emphasis on features and capabilities of automated database information management systems and the need to understand record life cycle from creation to disposition within the structure of any given organization.
 This course also addresses the development of security control systems for information management.
-Prerequisite: OT 122.
+Prerequisite: CS 110.

 OT-228: Legal Terminology, Credits = 5

 Designed to give students a background in basic legal terminology.
 The student who successfully completes this course will understand the "language" of legal professions in a contextual application of the terminology.

 OT-229: Legal Document Processing, Credits = 5

 Covers word processing of legal document formatting including the use of legal templates to complete the production of legal documents.
 Provides a legal procedures background as well as use and understanding of legal terminology.

 Explores the flow of information in a medical office.
 MediSoft, Office Hours, and MS Word software programs are utilized to process information and produce typical medical office documents, financial records, and insurance claims.
 Prerequisite or co-enrollment in CS 110.